• Skip to primary navigation

 • My kids love vegan cheese sauce on broccoli or cauliflower.

-• Make the cheese sauce ahead of time, and add it to the scalloped potatoes before baking.
+• Make the cheese sauce beforehand, and add it to the scalloped potatoes before baking.

 • Adding a shallot or leek gives the potatoes a more savory flavor.